Minibus Lease Deals - Select Van Leasing

 • You do not drive abroad.

-Section 19 permits relate to any organisation operating a minibus without a view to make a profit but which still needs to cover running costs.
+Section 19 permits relate to any organisation - such as schools, colleges, youth groups and care homes - that operates a minibus without a view to make a profit, but which still needs to cover running costs.
+It relates to non-commercial, not-for-profit activities.

 The organisation will typically be concerned with: